 Since 2005, Professor Schieman has collected data from more than 55,000 workers in Canada, the United States, and South Korea.
-He uses diverse methodologies–including nationally representative surveys, in-depth interviews, focus groups, and free-text designs–to understand what people think and feel about work and its effects on the self, status, and well-being.
+He uses diverse methodologies including nationally representative surveys, in-depth interviews, focus groups, and free-text designs–to understand what people think and feel about work and its effects on the self, status, and well-being.
 His research has been supported by more than $5.5 million in grant awards from the National Institute of Occupational Safety and Health, the Canadian Institutes of Health Research, the Social Science and Humanities Research Council, the National Institute on Aging, the University of Toronto COVID-19 Action Initiative, and the Ontario Mental Health Foundation.
 He has published more than 120 papers in peer-reviewed journals including American Sociological Review, Social Forces, Work & Occupations, Journal of Marriage and Family, Journal of Health and Social Behavior, Social Psychology Quarterly, Social Problems, Work & Stress, and others.

 Studying the Quality of Work and Economic Life

-In 2023, 2024, 2025, and 2026, Professor Schieman partnered with YouGov and ARG to conduct four nationally representative surveys of American workers (Total N = 11,500).
-These surveys provide a unique portrait of workers’ attitudes, perceptions, and beliefs.
-The MESSI measures not only workers’ perceptions about their own personal job conditions and qualities, but also their perceptions of their fellow American workers’ job conditions and qualities.
-The MESSI contains novel measures of “perception glitches” and a range of job values, self-concepts, and well-being.
+Annually from 2023 to 2026, Professor Schieman partnered with YouGov and ARG to conduct four nationally representative surveys of American workers (total sample of 11,500).
+The MESSI provides a unique portrait of attitudes, perceptions, and beliefs about work and inequality, measuring not only workers’ perceptions about their own personal job conditions and qualities, but also their perceptions of their fellow American workers’ job conditions and qualities.
+Schieman calls these “perception glitches.”
+In 2024, 2025, & 2026, he also fielded the MESSI in Canada with ARG (total sample of 8,828).
+And in 2026, he collaborated with Professor Jong Hyun Jung (Sungkyunkwan University) and Heeyoung Lee (University at Albany, SUNY) to field the MESSI in South Korea (sample of 2,000).

 Quality of Employment Survey – Updated (QES-UP)